Beyond Special Measures – NHS Services in Essex to be subject to a new Success Regime

 It remains to be seen whether the new success regime will result in better patient care and raising standards and safety where previous efforts have failed.

-The clinical negligence team at Hodge Jones & Allen already acts for a number of clients who are pursuing claims against the Broomfield Hospital, and are available to provide advice in relation to any concerns relating to medical treatment provided there.
+The medical negligence team at Hodge Jones & Allen already acts for a number of clients who are pursuing claims against the Broomfield Hospital, and are available to provide advice in relation to any concerns relating to medical treatment provided there.